wanghchen/wanghchen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 My name is Huanchen Wang (王焕辰).
 I am a Ph.D. candidate in the Department of Computer Science, City University of Hong Kong (<a href="https://www.cityu.edu.hk/">CityUHK</a>) from Sep.
-2022 under CityU-SUSTech Joint PhD Programme, supervised by Prof. <a href="https://cse.sustech.edu.cn/faculty/~mayx/">Yuxin Ma</a> (from Southern University of Science and Technology), Prof. <a href="https://luzhc.github.io/">Zhicong Lu</a> (from George Mason University, previously at CityUHK),, and <a href="https://www.cs.cityu.edu.hk/~zhichalu/">Zhichao Lu</a> (CityuHK).
+2022 under CityU-SUSTech Joint PhD Programme, supervised by Prof. <a href="https://cse.sustech.edu.cn/faculty/~mayx/">Yuxin Ma</a> (from Southern University of Science and Technology), Prof. <a href="https://luzhc.github.io/">Zhicong Lu</a> (from George Mason University, previously at CityUHK), and <a href="https://www.cs.cityu.edu.hk/~zhichalu/">Zhichao Lu</a> (CityuHK).
 I am a member of DEER Lab and DVA Lab.

 I received my BEng degree from the Department of Computer Science and Engineering, Southern University of Science and Technology (<a href="https://www.sustech.edu.cn/">SUSTech</a>) in July, 2022, under the supervision of Professor [Xuan Song](https://www.sustech.edu.cn/en/faculties/songxuan.html).